thousandbrainsproject/monty_lab/dmc/configs/README.md

 All experiments save their results to subdirectories of `DMC_ROOT` / `visualizations`.

 ## Other Experiments
-`view_finder_experiments.py` defines four experiments that store data used as input to a ViT-based model and one experiment that produces higher resolution object images used in figures.
+`view_finder_experiments.py` defines five experiments:
 - view_finder_base: 14 standard training rotations
 - view_finder_randrot_all: 14 randomly generated rotations
 - view_finder_randrot: 5 pre-defined "random" rotations
 - view_finder_32: 32 training rotations for rapid learning experiments
 - view_finder_base_highres: 14 standard training rotations at 512x512 resolution.

-Only `view_finder_base_highres` needs to be run to reproduce figures.
-Stored images can be rendered by `scripts/render_view_finder_images.py`.
+These experiments aren't used for object recognition.
+Rather, they use Monty to capture and store images of objects in the YCB dataset.
+The first four experiments are used for generating training/testing data for the ViT-based model, and the last experiment (`view_finder_base_highres`) is used to capture higher resolution images used in some figures and illustrations.
+Arrays stored during these experiments can be rendered by `scripts/render_view_finder_images.py`.